mweigend/hello-world/README.md

 # hello-world
-A place to discus ideas
+A place to discuss ideas